AndyHaas/Salesforce_Project_Management/wiki/Installation-Guide.md

 Assign permission sets to users:

-1. Setup â†’ Users â†’ Permission Sets
+1. Setup †’ Users †’ Permission Sets
 2. For each permission set:
    - Click on the permission set name
    - Click "Manage Assignments"